Damir Džumhur: 2017: Historic ATP titles & top 30 debut

 Next, he moved back to clay again, losing in the first rounds of the Umag and Hamburg events.
 August however saw him improving his form, winning 12 of 15 matches across three tournaments.
 Firstly he reached his second ever ATP semifinal in Los Cabos, Mexico losing to an eventual champion Sam Querrey in three sets.
 Then he was a runner-up in the Santo Domingo Challenger, losing to Víctor Estrella Burgos before achieving his career-best result in Winston-Salem where he defeated Denis Istomin, Gilles Simon, Horacio Zeballos, Hyeon Chung and Kyle Edmund en route to his first ATP Tour final, also becoming Bosnia's first player to reach an ATP World Tour final, where he lost to Roberto Bautista Agut.
 Immediately after, Džumhur entered the top 60 for the first time, climbing up to 56th place.
 This was followed by an appearance at the last Grand Slam event of the season, at the 2017 US Open.
 Džumhur managed to defeat 27th seed Pablo Cuevas and Cedrik-Marcel Stebe to reach the Round of 32 for the third time in his career, and the first at the US Open.
 Despite his defeat in four sets to Andrey Rublev, Damir moved up to his career-high ranking of No. 55.

 On 24 September, Džumhur defeated Fabio Fognini in the final of St. Petersburg, claiming his first ever ATP World Tour title, which moved him up to 40th place on the ATP singles rankings.
 His form continued in China, as he reached his fourth straight ATP World Tour 250 semifinal, in Shenzhen, defeating world No. 4, Alexander Zverev, on the way moving up to world No. 36.
 This was followed by first round exits in Beijing and Shanghai.

 On 22 October, Džumhur defeated Ričardas Berankis in a three-set final to claim the 2017 Kremlin Cup, pushing him to a new high ranking of world No. 31 the following day.
 He also made the doubles finals with Antonio Šančić but lost to Max Mirnyi and Philipp Oswald.
 He then reached the second round in Vienna, defeating Berankis again, and losing to Tsonga despite having a match point.
 He withdrew from Paris Masters, hence ending his most successful season to-date on an improved ranking of world No. 30, which qualified him to be a Commitment Player for 2018 season and have a seeding at the Australian Open, for the first time at any Grand Slam.

-On 12 December, Džumhur was chosen as 2017 Bosnian Sportsman of the Year.
+On 12 December, Džumhur was chosen as the 2017 Bosnian Sportsman of the Year.